highbyte/dotnet-6502/docs/systems/c64/overview.md

       emulation: all four waveforms (individual and combined), full ADSR with the real rate counters, hard sync, ring modulation, TEST-bit hold, OSC3/ENV3 readback, a generic resonant low-pass / band-pass / high-pass filter, and the `$D418` volume DAC's DC term (so digi / sample-playback tunes are audible).
-Missing: chip-variant filter models (6581 R1/R2/R3/R4 vs 8580), chip-measured combined-waveform tables, anti-aliased downsampling, and per-instruction `$D418` cycle-offset (digi works, but writes land at instruction boundaries so high-rate sample tunes are slightly noisier than on real hardware).
+Register writes reach the chip on the exact CPU cycle they happen, OSC3/ENV3 reads see the chip's state at the cycle of the read, and the volume DAC is averaged over each output sample.
+Missing: chip-variant filter models (6581 R1/R2/R3/R4 vs 8580), chip-measured combined-waveform tables, and anti-aliased downsampling.
     - **Command stream** (legacy, low CPU but inaccurate) — decodes SID register changes into generic synthesizer commands driven by an oscillator graph.
 Many tunes sound wrong; no digi / sample-playback support.